 Even though a contingency plan prepares us for negative events, we can hardly predict the nature and scope of such events.
 For instance, in finance, managers try to identify and plan to utilize predictive models for potential contingencies which they believe might happen.

 They would assume the worst-case scenario.
-With the help of a contingency plan, companies and businesses arrange their affairs so they can manage negative outcomes with the least distress possible.
+With the help of a contingency plan, companies and businesses arrange their affairs, so they can manage negative outcomes with the least distress possible.

-However, contingency isn't only an economic recession; it can also be a fraudulent activity or a natural disaster.
+Contingency isn't only an economic recession; it can also be a fraudulent activity or a natural disaster.
 The plan helps minimize the loss or the damage caused by such an event.

 Why is project contingency important?